Designing textiles using Photoshop I

 When I've finished, what course can I do next?

 City Lit offers a range of classes in Digital Textile Design and Contemporary Crafts where you can explore the possibilities of what you have learnt on this course.
-Please browse the website to view the upcoming schedule.
+Please browse the website to view upcoming courses.

 Kirsty Kirkpatrick is a designer-maker whose innovative, pattern-based designs have appeared at Berlin Fashion Week, The British Council, Tate Modern and Royal Academy of Arts.
 Her work puts social responsibility and ethical thinking at its heart, and has featured in, amongst others, The Guardian, The Sunday Times and The Observer.
 Kirsty studied Constructed Textiles at Duncan of Jordanstone School of Art & Design, Dundee, and is an alum of Central Saint Martins College of Art & Design.
 She has spoken at the London Design Festival and internationally for WGSN on design development trends and insight for the fashion and interiors industry.
 Kirsty merges the old with new, specialising in process; applying digital and new technologies with traditional hand making.
 She teaches textile design using Photoshop and Illustrator and, laser cutting.
 Her experience of teaching adults is wide ranging from lecturing to delivering workshops, and she has a passion for using her expertise to help others develop their skills, achieve their potential and transform their lives.
 Her approach is highly supportive, collaborative and hands on.
 Expect to experiment...and to have fun.